joshialonzo/infrastructure-for-developers/docker/README.md

 * Monitor and restrict network and disk bandwidth
 * Monitor and restrict memory consumption
 * Assign disk quotas (Not supported by Docker)

+## Docker limitations

+* Natively only runs on Linux
+* Container images are bound to their parent operating systems